 A wine cellar can only be the perfect environment for wine storage if it’s properly designed and built.
 As a complementary service, the experts at Rosehill Wine Cellars provide helpful wine cellar construction tips.
 All of the essential equipment is available from Rosehill, as well …

 Tag: wine cellar

-Standard wine racks hold standard sized wine bottles (750 ml), and they make no considerations for large format wine bottles that are now so popular with wine lovers.
-Cellar designers have to make their own remedies.
-Modern wine cellars include wine racks that accommodate larger …
+Wine Collectors acquire odd-sized bottles and require appropriate shelving Standard wine racks hold standard sized wine bottles (750 ml), and they make no considerations for large format wine bottles that are now so popular with wine lovers.
+Cellar designers have to make their own remedies. …